 Amanda holds a B.A. in Spanish from Mercer University, and an M.A. in Higher Education and Student Affairs from New York University.
 She has studied abroad throughout her academic career in Europe, the Middle East, Central America, and the Caribbean.
 For over six years Amanda has worked in higher education with domestic and international students, including English language learners, in enrollment management, co-curricular programming, and academic advisement areas.
 Her professional background also includes directorship at Pillar College where she led recruitment and outreach efforts.
 Amanda enjoys working with students, and her interests include higher education and cross-cultural exchange.

-Christine McCann, Program Assistant
+Camille Deering, Program Assistant

 Dr. Thomas Arndt

 *Spring 2018 Faculty list coming soon